insight-creative/insight-creative-2018/README.md

 gulp compress
 ```

-### 5. Push to GitHub and FTP
+### 5. Push to GitHub

-Push changes to GitHub and upload new files to site.
+Push changes to GitHub. **Note: When you push to github it instantiates a new build on [Netlify](https://app.netlify.com/).**
+### 6. Check Netlify

+When you push a new commit to github Netlify will automatically start running a new build of the site and then push that version live when it is complete.
+You can make sure the build worked by [logging in](https://app.netlify.com/) and going to the **Deploys** page for Insight 2018.
+You can also rollback to previous versions or stop auto publishing new builds.
+For more information on how to use Netlify refer to their [documentation](https://www.netlify.com/docs/).

 ## Adding a Blog Post